webpack-contrib/image-minimizer-webpack-plugin/README.md

 module.exports = {
   module: {
     rules: [
-      {
+      // You need this, if you are using `import file from "file.ext"`, for `new URL(...)` syntax you don't need it {
         test: /\.(jpe?g|png)$/i,
         type: "asset",
       },
     ],
   },
+  optimization: {
-  plugins: [
+    minimizer: [
+      "...",
       new ImageMinimizerPlugin({
+        minimizer: {
-      minify: ImageMinimizerPlugin.squooshMinify,
+          implementation: ImageMinimizerPlugin.squooshMinify,
+          options: {
+            // Your options for `squoosh`
+          },
+        },
       }),
     ],
+  },
 };
 ```

 **Recommended `squoosh` options for lossless optimization**

-For lossless optimization we recommend using the options listed below in `minimizerOptions.encodeOptions`.
+For lossless optimization we recommend using the options listed below in `minimizer.options.encodeOptions`.

 **webpack.config.js**